Chadwick Tromp

-Chadwick Chandler Tromp (born March 21, 1995) is an Aruban professional baseball catcher for the Atlanta Braves of Major League Baseball (MLB).
-In 2013 he signed with the Cincinnati Reds organization as an international free agent.
-He made his MLB debut in 2020 with the San Francisco Giants.
+Chadwick Chandler Tromp (born March 21, 1995) is an Aruban professional baseball catcher in the Atlanta Braves organization.
+He has previously played in Major League Baseball (MLB) for the San Francisco Giants and Baltimore Orioles.
+In 2013, he signed with the Cincinnati Reds organization as an international free agent.

+Early life

+Tromp was raised in Palm Beach, Aruba, and began playing catcher at the age of 11.

 Career

 Cincinnati Reds

 On May 24, 2013, Tromp signed with the Cincinnati Reds organization as an international free agent.
-He was assigned to the AZL Reds, where he spent the season.
+He was assigned to the rookie-level Arizona League Reds, where he spent the season.
 In 2014, Tromp spent time between the AZL Reds and the Single-A Dayton Dragons.
-He batted .311/.345/.472 with three home runs and 13 RBIs in 106 at bats.
+He batted .311/.345/.472 with three home runs and 13 RBI in 106 at-bats.

 In 2015, Tromp played for Dayton and a game for the Triple-A Louisville Bats.
-In 2016, Tromp played the entire season for the advanced Single-A Daytona Tortugas.
+In 2016, Tromp played the entire season for the High–A Daytona Tortugas.

 Tromp spent 2017 with Daytona and the Double-A Pensacola Blue Wahoos.
-He was invited to Spring Training for the 2018 season, but did not make the club and played in 25 games for Pensacola and 53 for Triple-A Louisville on the year.
+He was invited to spring training for the 2018 season, but did not make the club and played in 25 games for Pensacola and 53 for Triple-A Louisville on the year.

-In 2019, he spent time with the AZL Reds and Louisville.
-He batted .280/.397/.568 with nine home runs and 37 RBIs in 125 at bats.
-He elected free agency on November 4, 2019.
+In 2019, Tromp spent time with the AZL Reds and Louisville.
+He batted a combined .280/.397/.568 with nine home runs and 37 RBI in 125 at–bats.
+Tromp elected free agency following the season on November 4, 2019.

 San Francisco Giants

 On January 6, 2020, Tromp signed a minor league contract with the San Francisco Giants organization.

-On July 28, 2020, the Giants called him up to MLB for the first time.
+On July 28, Tromp was selected to the 40-man roster and promoted to the major leagues for the first time.
 Tromp made his MLB debut on July 29 against the San Diego Padres and went hitless over four at bats.
-Tromp hit his first home run in the majors on August 2, in a 9-5 loss to the Texas Rangers.
-On December 2, Tromp was nontendered by the Giants.
-On December 9, Tromp re-signed with the Giants on a major league contract.
-On September 18, 2021, Tromp was designated for assignment by the Giants after hitting .222 during 18 plate appearances.
+Tromp hit his first home run in the majors on August 2, in a 9–5 loss to the Texas Rangers.
+In 24 appearances for San Francisco during his rookie campaign, Tromp batted .213/.219/.426 with four home runs and 10 RBI.
+On December 2, Tromp was non-tendered by the Giants and became a free agent.

+On December 9, 2020, Tromp re-signed with the Giants on a major league contract.
+He made nine appearances for San Francisco in 2021, hitting .222 with one home run and two RBI.
+On September 18, 2021, Tromp was designated for assignment by the Giants.